Existence theory for magma equations in dimension two and higher: Solitary Waves

 \begin{lemma} The following are true for the IVP \eqref{IVP}: \begin{enumerate} \item For every $d$, $n$, $c\, (\neq 0)$, and $\mu$, there exists $\sigma > 0$ such that the IVP \eqref{IVP} has a unique solution $Q(r) \in C^3([0, \sigma])$. \item If for $d$, $n$, $c\, (\neq 0)$, and $\mu$, the IVP \eqref{IVP} has a solution $Q(r) \in C^3([0, \sigma])$ for some $\sigma > 0$, then for every $\Delta > 0$, there exists a $\delta > 0$ such that for every $d' \in (d - \delta, d + \delta)$, $n' \in (n - \delta, n + \delta)$, $c' \in (c - \delta, c + \delta)$, and $\mu' \in (\mu - \delta, \mu + \delta)$, the IVP \eqref{IVP} also has a solution $Q'(r) \in C^3([0, \sigma])$ and $\|Q' - Q\|_{C^3([0, \sigma])} \le \Delta$ with $\|\cdot\|_{C^3([0, \sigma])}$ being the standard $C^3$-norm on $C^3([0, \sigma])$. \end{enumerate} \end{lemma}

 The proof of Lemma \ref{lem EUC} is just a modification of the standard proof, and it makes use of the fact that $Q_r \sim \mu r$ when $r \rightarrow 0^+$.
 We omit the proof here.

 With the existence, uniqueness, and continuous dependence for the IVP \eqref{IVP} established, the next proposition asserts the existence of strictly decreasing, positive solutions $Q(r) \in C^3(\R_{\ge 0})$.
-By virtue of the rescaling \eqref{res}, each of these solutions gives rise to a one-parameter family of traveling wave solutions for \eqref{magma}.
+By virtue of the rescaling \eqref{res}, each of these solutions gives rise to a one-parameter family of traveling wave solutions to \eqref{magma} as stated in Theorem \ref{t:main2}.

 \begin{proposition} Suppose that $d \in \N$ and $n \in [2, 3]$.
 Then for each $c \in [1.55, n)$, there exists $\mu_c < 0$ such that the IVP \eqref{IVP} with $\mu = \mu_c$ has a solution $Q(r) \in C^3(\R_{\ge 0})$ satisfying that $Q_r(r) < 0$ for all $r > 0$ and $0 < \lim_{r \rightarrow \infty} Q(r) < 1$. \end{proposition}